Advertisement

 Closed

-This was a limited opening for non-elderly (18-61) persons with disabilities, with preferences for those living or working in Lynn or Lowell, MA.
+The Mainstream Section 8 Housing Voucher program waiting list had a limited opening in 2019.
+Head, spouse, or co-head of household must be non-elderly (18-62 years of age) with disabilities, with preference for those living or working in Lynn or Lowell, MA.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.